polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

  - 'core-image-minimal' A small console image to allow you to boot.
  - 'core-image-full-cmdline' A console only image with more full Featured Linux support.

- For more information on a available images refer to [Yocto reference manual](https://www.yoctoproject.org/docs/3.0/ref-manual/ref-manual.html#ref-images)
+ For more information on available images refer to [Yocto reference manual](https://www.yoctoproject.org/docs/3.0/ref-manual/ref-manual.html#ref-images)

 ## Quick Start